1.American Express Cobalt® Card

 Cons:

-- High spending requirement for bonus
+- Income requirement for eligibility

-- Limited to specific categories
+- Limited to specific categories for high cash back

-- 8%Points on Expedia For TD
+- 8%Points on travel through Expedia for TD

-- 6%Points on groceries/dining/transit
+- 6%Points on groceries and dining

 - 2%Points on all other purchases